MartheUwir/alx-low_level_programming/0x15-file_io/README.md

 - What are and how to use the flags O_RDONLY, O_WRONLY
 - What are file permissions, and how to set them when creating a file with the open system call
 - What is a system call
-- What is the difference between a function and a system call
+- What is the difference betwgueen a function and a system call -this maybe not only for developing as task but also for studying as software engineer